Loading...

 Pair with Protein

-Add a source of protein such as grilled chicken, tofu, or legumes to your meal.
-This can help slow down the absorption of carbohydrates.
+Add a source of lean protein, such as grilled chicken, turkey, or tofu, to your meal.
+Protein can help slow the absorption of carbohydrates.

 Include Healthy Fats

 Incorporate healthy fats like avocado, nuts, or olive oil.
-These fats can help stabilize blood sugar levels.
+These can help stabilize blood sugar levels when consumed with carbohydrates.

 Stay Hydrated